kazuyakuza/space-invaders-game/.kilocode/rules/memory-bank/context.md

 ## Next Steps

+- Complete violet enemy hitbox implementation from the plan in `.kilocode/_generated/plans/20251230-violet-enemy-hit-box.md`.
 - Polish UI and visual effects.
 - Add sound effects and background music.
 - Add more diverse level configurations to `levels.json`.